kahnchana/kahnchana.github.io/_pages/about.md

 {% endcomment %}

+* I currently work at [MBZUAI](https://mbzuai.ac.ae/) as a research assistant working in the computer vision department.
-* I currently work at VeracityAI building better computer vision algorithms for detecting parts and damages in vehicles in order to augment the insurance claims process.
+* I previously worked for [WENN](http://wenn.no) and [VeracityAI](http://veracityai.com/) researching and building computer vision algorithms aimed at augmenting vehicle insurance claims processing.
 * I received my Bachelor’s Degree from [University of Moratuwa](https://uom.lk) in 2020, where I completed my
 <a href="https://github.com/kahnchana/fyp_report/blob/master/main/thesis.pdf" target="_blank">thesis</a>